julscast/itelective3-web/README.md

 # Patient Monitoring System
 <p align="center"><a href="https://www.addu.edu.ph"><img height="120" src="./Logos/UniversitySeal.png" alt="AdDU Logo"></a></p>

-> This a system that will be used to manage and monitor patients of the constituents (students, faculty, and related parties) of the **[_Ateneo de Davao University School of Nursing_](https://www.addu.edu.ph/)**.
-Powered by ***Laravel, Breeze-Vue*** & ***MySQL***, the monitoring system allows user accounts to manage patients and sensors, these include adding, updating, and removing of relevant information, and create reports.
+> This a system that will be used to manage and monitor patients of the constituents (students, faculty, and related parties) of the **[_Ateneo de Davao University - School of Nursing_](https://www.addu.edu.ph/)**.
+This monitoring system allows user accounts to manage patients and sensors, these include adding, updating, and removing of relevant information, and create reports.
+Through the use of the system, faculty are able to easily monitor the progress of students during their hospital duties.
+The Patient Monitoring System was developed using ***Lavarel, Breeze-Vue, and MySQL***.

 ## Subsystem Components
 - Login/Logout